-During these uncertain and unprecedented times our Private Client department are able to offer telephone or video conferencing appointments if you wish to make a Will.
+During these uncertain and unprecedented times our Private Client department are able to offer face to face, telephone or video conferencing appointments if you wish to make a Will.
 We can also assist you with preparing Lasting Powers of Attorney.
 If you have an immediate need to have a family member or friend assist you with financial matters please contact us to discuss a General Power of Attorney

 All of our Will advisors are fully trained to ensure that all legalities and formalities are adhered to via telephone appointments.

 In the case of a bereavement we are still on hand to provide full advice and assistance.

 If you wish to review, update or make a Will please contact us with your prefered choice of appointment.

 Worcester 01905 721600 | Droitwich 01905 775533 | Evesham 01386 761176 | St Johns 01905 721600

 How to sign a Will correctly and safely

 Due to Coronavirus the formalities of signing a will have become slightly more complex.
 It can still be done if you are unable to attend the office, however, the following rules must still be observed for your new Will to be valid:

 - Your Will must be signed by you or if you are physically unable then you may ask someone to sign for you in your presence

 - Your Will must be witnessed by TWO witnesses both present when you sign the Will they should then sign the Will themselves